Limpopo: Geography

 Sundown over one of the mountain ranges found in Limpopo.

 Limpopo Province shares international borders with districts and provinces of three countries: Botswana's Central and Kgatleng districts to the west and northwest respectively, Zimbabwe's Matabeleland South and Masvingo provinces to the north and northeast respectively, and Mozambique's Gaza Province to the east.
-Limpopo is the link between South Africa and countries further afield in sub-Saharan Africa.
 On its southern edge, from east to west, it shares borders with the South African provinces of Mpumalanga, Gauteng, and North West.
 Its border with Gauteng includes that province's Johannesburg-Pretoria axis, the most industrialised metropolis on the continent.
-The province is central to regional, national, and international developing markets.